Gandi/hiring/en/frontend-dev.md

 ## Who are we looking for?

-* You are fluent in english, french
+* You are fluent in English, French
 * You are open-minded, empathic and able to work in a team
 * You like to handle projects from spec to production
 * You are knowledgeable in HTML5, CSS3, Modern JS development, Single page applications, NodeJS, Python (Django, Pyramid), Selenium, Jenkins, Continous integration, GIT, testing and deployment, scaling methods, beer, or other relevant subjects